conghao321/Nova-MOOC-CMS/README.md

 This is a comprehensive project of a CMS(content-management-system) of MOOC website.

+To be handy, the courses' datasource, I retrieve it from xuechengzaixian.

 <br/>